The Henson Family

 A close friend of the family, Arthur Novell described John as, “a most remarkably kind and generous man who gave so much and asked for so little.
 He infused us with the light of his inquisitive mind, the spirit of his keen intellect and the genius of his talent to create.
 John will forever be remembered and cherished and talked about and somewhere in the Universe he will be rejoiced.”

-John Henson is survived by his wife Gyongyi Henson, and his two daughters, Katrina (15 years) and Sydney (10 years), as well as his siblings, Lisa, Cheryl, Brian, and Heather.
+John Henson is survived by his wife Gyongyi Henson, and his two daughters, Katrina and Sydney, as well as his siblings, Lisa, Cheryl, Brian, and Heather.

 Board of Directors, The Jim Henson Company